human-writes/aio/README.md

 #### Implementation

-Store your text block in a place accessible by URL and declare it as a source of the webcomponent.
+Store your text block in a place accessible by URL and declare it as a source of the component.

 ```html